Skip to main content

 Back to menu.

-Edit and Publish Your Syllabus
+Edit and Submit Your Syllabus

 Video Title Card for How to Edit Your Pepperdine Syllabus.
 Click image link to open video.

-Watch the Edit Syllabus Video
+Watch the Edit Syllabus Video (2 min)

 (Pepperdine login required.)

-4. Scroll to each editable section.
+2. With the syllabus open, scroll to each editable section.

 • Use the rich text editor to add and format your information.